ahrimhan/ahrimhan.github.io/_portfolio/airlineticketPrediction.md

-Data of airplane fares and the factors affecting ticket prices (e.g., season, week, time, and number of stops) are collected.
+Data on airplane fares and the factors affecting ticket prices (e.g., season, week, time, and the number of stops) are collected.
 I also collected external factors (e.g., oil prices) that can affect ticket prices.

 ### Dependent variables and Independent variables <a name="DVIV"></a>